alensuljkanovic/silvera/docs/service.md

   * *unique* - value of the field must be unique in the database.
 Use `@unique` annotation to set field as unique.
   * *ordered* - typedef will be sorted by this field when retrieving from the database.
 Use `@ordered` annotation to set field as ordered.

+!!! note

-> Note: Classifiers unique and ordered are only partially supported for now!
+    Classifiers unique and ordered are only partially supported for now!

 Following example demonstrates how to define fields with aforementioned attributes: